 A timely and passionate book on the need for a global educational renaissance - MAIL ON SUNDAY

 Alex Beard has worked in education for a decade.
 After starting out as an English teacher in an inner-city comprehensive, he completed his MA at the Institute of Education before joining Teach For All, a growing network of independent organisations working to ensure that all children everywhere can fulfil their potential.
 He's fortunate to spend much of his time searching the world for the most promising educational practices and sharing his learning with teachers, school leaders and policymakers in forty-six countries.
 He's so far visited schools in half of them.
-This is his first book.
+NATURAL BORN LEARNERS is his first book.